jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Programmer’s motto: “We’ll cross that bridge when it’s burning underneath us.”_ – @garybernhardt

-_The Programmers' Credo: We do these things not because they are easy, but because we thought they were going to be easy_
+_The Programmers' Credo: We do these things not because they are easy, but because we thought they were going to be easy_ — Anonymous

 _Make it work, then make it beautiful, then if you really, really have to, make it fast.
 90 percent of the time, if you make it beautiful, it will already be fast.
 So really, just make it beautiful!_ – Joe Armstrong